 - About projects

 - Moving a publication to a different project

 With Foleon, every publication you create is part of a project.
 Each project has its own settings: a hostname, Google Analytics code, and default logos.
-These settings apply to all publications within a project.
+These settings apply to every publication within a project.

-Aside from these settings, a project also has an archive.
-This archive contains all publications of that project.
-Visitors to your publications will be able to access different published publications within a project through each publication’s navigation bar.
-However, you can turn this off through each publication’s settings.
+Next to these settings, a project also has an editions option.
+This option contains all publications of that project.
+Visitors of your publications will be able to access different published publications within a project through the navigation bar of a publication.
+However, you can turn this off for each publication through the respective publication’s settings.

 All project settings explained

-Once you’ve selected a project (previously known as publication groups) from the list, you can change its settings via the gear icon next to the projects drop-down.
+Once you’ve selected a project from the list, you can change its settings via the button ‘project settings’.

 Here you’ll see the different project settings:

 Let’s dive into what the different project settings mean and what they can do: